-Orford Ness is a spit on the Suffolk coastland, a peninsula with a frail location designated as a Nature Reserve in 1972, and since then an internationally recognised territory for nature and conservation.
-The intriguing landscape is dissociated into two identities that co-exist: a rare habitat for flora and fauna to subsist, and a conglomerate of ruins and run-down constructions, reminiscent of a historical bitter era that still instils a ghostly, haunted response to the senses.
+Orford Ness is a spit on the Suffolk coastland, a peninsula with a frail location designated as a Nature Reserve in 1972, and since then, an internationally recognised territory for nature and conservation.
+The intriguing landscape is dissociated into two co-existing identities: a rare habitat for flora and fauna to subsist and a conglomerate of ruins and run-down constructions reminiscent of a historical bitter era that still instils a ghostly, haunted response to the senses.

 Through a hypnotising choreography, Mauve, Jim and John introduce us to a desolated and placid field – we hear the birds chirping, the wind blowing while two men in sandy brown raincoats advance in nature.
 Their arms are circling the air while instinctively drawn to each other as they start to synchronise, surrounded by a multitude of tangled branches that reach the sky; the intense breaths of the two characters merge with the sound of water and the rustling of leaves.

-Paul Maheke‘s 28 minutes film combine a site-specific dance of a queer romance with the story of alleged UFO sightings in nearby Rendlesham Forest in the early 80s, linked to the over-the-horizon radar station Cobra Mist on Orford Ness, that was reported by two servicemen, JohnBorroughs and Jim Penniston.
-Jim, Mauve is made of us, and from us, we give birth to other skies’ the enigmatic words that accompany the video are taken from Maheke’s “The Mauve Hour“, a written extract by the artist, available to review online.
+Paul Maheke‘s 28 minutes film combines a site-specific dance of a queer romance with the story of alleged UFO sightings in nearby Rendlesham Forest in the early 80s, linked to the over-the-horizon radar station Cobra Mist on Orford Ness, which was reported by two servicemen, JohnBorroughs and Jim Penniston.
+Jim, Mauve is made of us, and from us, we give birth to other skies’ the enigmatic words accompanying the video are taken from Maheke’s “The Mauve Hour“, a written extract by the artist, available to review online.

 The wind turns into the protagonist in Beacon.Black, an exploration into a series of dazzling field recordings where the listener can time travel to the present and past of the peninsula.

 DJ and sound artist Brian De Souza connects the two worlds through revelatory reverberations: a 24-hour radio station transmits a compilation of radio transmissions circling around the military surveillance communication from the Cold War Era.
-On a parallel frequency, we explore the current transmissions from migratory birds, while we snoop into the new un-manned landscape and its perpetual wind, through a camera installed in the Ness that introduces us to its animal life.
+On a parallel frequency, we explore the current transmissions from migratory birds.
+At the same time, we snoop into the new un-manned landscape and its perpetual wind, through a camera installed in the Ness that introduces us to its animal life.

 Bridging petrology and quantum physics, searching for an answer to the question: ‘what is the measure of nothingness?’, An earshare/to cassay the earthcrust by Graham Cunnington and Rachel Pimm examines the landscape through a project that mixes text, visuals and film.

-Using a sci-fi lens to explore the capacity of man to create and destroy at the same time, the video focuses on the evolution of the earth in relation to Ness’s geology and its mineral resources that ‘could tell many stories, a story of many stones’.
+Using a sci-fi lens to explore the capacity of man to create and destroy simultaneously, the video focuses on the evolution of the earth in relation to Ness’s geology and its mineral resources that ‘could tell many stories, a story of many stones’.